austintboyd/austintboyd.github.io/_pages/services.md

 ## Academia

 We offer consulting support for a number of different areas in academia for professors, researchers, and students.
+Having been a graduate student,

 ### Students